Cambois: History

-Britishvolt
+Proposed gigafactory, then data centre

 In December 2020, Cambois was confirmed as the location for a new Britishvolt battery manufacturing plant.
 In July 2021, plans for the £2.6bn gigafactory employing 3,000 people were approved, with the new plant to be located on former coalyards adjacent to the now-demolished power station in Cambois.
 It will produce lithium-ion batteries for the automotive industry.
 Britishvolt appointed ISG as its construction partner who began work on clearing the site in late 2021.
 In January 2022, the UK government, through its Automotive Transformation Fund, invested £100m in the Britishvolt project, alongside asset management company abrdn and its property investment arm Tritax, developing what was planned to be Britain's fourth largest building.
 However, construction work was halted in August 2022 amid funding concerns, with manufacturing now set to start in mid-2025, more than a year later than initially planned.
 On 17 January 2023, Britishvolt went into administration, and its factory site was put up for sale.

+Some 15 months later, the site was acquired for construction of a data centre, ending hopes for thousands of manufacturing jobs in the region.
+However, plans submitted in December 2024 envisaged development of up to 10 data centre buildings totalling up to 540,000sq m, representing an investment of up to £10bn, with 1,200 long-term construction jobs plus employment in the data centres.